The world's most dangerous tourist attractions

 butabanatravel/Shutterstock

-As well as river rapids, impenetrable rainforest, poisonous spiders and venomous snakes, travellers may also have to contend with gun-toting guerilla groups, drug gangs and human traffickers.
-In 2022 alone, 137 migrants died attempting to cross the gap from Colombia, while tourists have also died trying to pass through.
+As well as river rapids, impenetrable rainforest, poisonous spiders and venomous snakes, travellers may also have to contend with heavily armed guerilla groups, drug gangs and human traffickers.
+In 2023, 55 migrants died attempting to cross the gap from Colombia, while in 2022 that number was 137.
+Tourists have also died trying to pass through.
 In 2013, a Swedish hiker was murdered there by the Revolutionary Armed Forces of Colombia.

 Skeleton Coast, Namibia